paul-rogers/drill/drill-yarn/README.md

 The `Scheduler` and its subclasses (such as `DrillbitScheduler`) maintain the desired number of Drillbits, asking the `ClusterController` to start and stop tasks as needed.
 The `Scheduler` also handles task-specific tasks.
-At present, Drill has no means to perform a gracefull shutdown.
-However, when it does, the `DrillbitScheduler` will be responsible for sending the required message.
+At present, Drill has no means to perform a graceful shutdown.
+However, when Drill does, the `DrillbitScheduler` will be responsible for sending the required message.

-The `appMaster.http` package contains the implementation for the web UI and REST API usign an embedded Jetty server.
+The `appMaster.http` package contains the implementation for the web UI and REST API using an embedded Jetty server.
 If Drill security is enabled, the web UI will prompt the user to log in.
 The only recognized user is the one that launched DoY.

-The `NodeRegistry` tracks he set of nodes running Drillbits so we can avoid starting a second on any of them.
+The `NodeRegistry` tracks the set of nodes running Drillbits so we can avoid starting a second on any of them.
 Drillbits are started though YARN, of course, but can also be "stray": Drillbits started outside of DoY and discovered though ZK.
 Even stray Drillbits are registered to avoid nasty surprises if